Kelvinskell/format/README.md

 Format is a simple file formatting tool that performs a range of operations on a given file.
-**NB:** This bash script remains a work in progress.
+**NB:** This bash script is still a work in progress.
+More features are being worked on.
 Please do well to check back at a later time.

-Currently, some of its features include:
+Currently, some of the features include:
 - Covertting comma seperated words into a list
 - Convert texts to either uppercase or lowercase characters.